How to join ACS 5-year estimates to custom trade area polygons

 3. Execute Area-Proportional Spatial Interpolation

-When a trade area polygon intersects multiple block groups, demographic values must be scaled by the proportional overlap.
-The geopandas.overlay function performs a geometric intersection, generating a new row for each overlapping segment.
-By dividing the intersection area by the original block group area, you derive a deterministic weight that preserves population density assumptions across fragmented boundaries.
+When a trade area polygon intersects multiple block groups, demographic values must be scaled by the proportional overlap. geopandas.overlay performs a geometric intersection, generating one row per overlapping segment.
+Dividing the intersection area by the original block group area yields a deterministic weight that preserves population density assumptions across fragmented boundaries.
 Refer to Demographic Data Integration & Spatial Joins for extended methodologies on handling edge-case topology.

 For each block group overlapping trade area , the area-proportional weight and interpolated estimate are: